 A more esoteric experience can be had at the Peggy J. Slusser Memorial Philatelic Library .
 At 920 North First Avenue just north of University Boulevard, is a still-operating post office that houses Civil War memorabilia and western, particularly Arizona-related, postal history.
 Libraries like this are notable for their oddity and specificity.
 Their archives are far from digitized, so you’ll have to come in to browse.
 This is a good thing, particularly for the essayist (or any writer looking for interesting material), as you’re more likely to stumble on the thing you really need on the shelf or in the box next to the thing you thought you wanted.
 Googling is fine in a pinch, but it lacks the pleasure of peripheral discovery.
 While you’re there ask librarian Lisa Hodgkins about the history of camel mail in the Southwest, started by Jefferson Davis in 1855, and discontinued shortly after.

-The Pima County Public Library system operates twenty branches in the metro area, but the one to go to, in Tucson’s increasingly happening downtown, is the Joel D. Valdez Mail Library (101 North Stone Avenue), particularly for its new offering: a Seed Library that contains many varieties of vegetable plant seeds available for check out (and presumably to plant), starting this month.
+The Pima County Public Library system operates twenty branches in the metro area, but the one to go to, in Tucson’s increasingly happening downtown, is the Joel D. Valdez Mail Library (101 North Stone Avenue), particularly for its unique offering: a Seed Library that contains many varieties of vegetable plant seeds available for check out (and presumably to plant).
 Librarians ask you to donate seeds from the plants you grow, returning the book, so to speak.
 Because of its downtown location, this branch also collects the best weirdos—perfect for observation.
 It’s energizing to write in spaces like this, filled with live readers reading.

 When it comes to independent bookstores that carry new books, Antigone Books (411 North Fourth Avenue) is one of the few in town.
-A fairly small but busy store, the solar-powered, self-described “zany bookstore with a feminist slant” Antigone hosts the Other Voices Women’s Reading Series on Friday evenings, where I saw essayists Alison Hawthorne Deming and Cybele Knowles read together last spring.
-Antigone also hosts fiction workshops, book groups, and author signings by both emerging and established authors, who usually but not exclusively have some local connection.
+A fairly small but busy store, the solar-powered, self-described “zany bookstore with a feminist slant” Antigone once hosted the Other Voices Women’s Reading Series, where I saw Alison Hawthorne Deming, Kathe Lison, Cybele Knowles, Fenton Johnson, Chris Cokinos, and many more read.
+Antigone also hosts book groups, and readings and author signings by touring and local authors, who usually but not exclusively have some local connection.